Haivision/srt/docs/handshake.md

 flag does not exist and therefore it's always clear, which coincides with the fact that HSv4 supports the Live mode only.

-**Sender/Receiver Latency**

-The latency specification is split into two 16-bit fields:
- - Higher: Peer/receiver latency (HSv5 only)
- - Lower: Agent/sender latency <-- Not sure of the use of agent and peer here???

-The characteristics of Sender and Receiver latency are the following:

-1. **Sender latency** is the value that the sender proposes for the latency with which it will send data to the Receiver.

-2. **Receiver latency** is the value that the Receiver proposes for the latency with which it would like to receive data from the Sender.

-3. No matter the direction, the Initiator sets both of these values, then the Responder "fixes" them (chooses the maximum between the received value and its own) and sends them back, in reverse order.

-4. In HSv4 there's only one direction, and the Initiator is Sender simultaneously, so it only declares the proposed latency for the Receiver, and the Receiver responds with the possibly fixed value.

-The same layout is used in `SRT_CMD_HSRSP` and it's sent by Responder back to the Initiator.
+**Special legacy compatibility flags**

 `SRT_OPT_HAICRYPT` and `SRT_OPT_REXMITFLG` define special cases of interpretation of the contents in the SRT header for payload packets.

-The second field contains the Message number as well as special bit fields, among which there are two introduced in SRT towards the UDT legacy:
-<-- towards???
+The SRT header for payload packet consists of 4 32-bit fields:
+ - Sequence number
+ - Message Number and Flags
+ - Timestamp
+ - Target socket ID

+This second field, "Message Number and Flags", contains, beside the Message Number, also extra flags.
+Some of these flags were defined already in the UDT legacy (2 bits for "Packet Boundary" and 1 bit for "In order"), and SRT has added some more - by stealing some more bits from the "Message Number" subfield:

- - Encryption (2 bits)
+1. Encryption Key flags (2 bits).
+Controlled by `SRT_OPT_HAICRYPT`,
+this flag declares as to whether the payload is encrypted and with which key.

- - Retransmission (1 bit)
+2. Retransmission flag (1 bit).
+Controlled by `SRT_OPT_REXMITFLG`,

-Their presence is controlled by these two above flags, at least in theory.  <-- the presence of what is controlled by which flags???
+this flag is clear when the payload was sent originally and set, when the payload was retransmitted.

+Note that, as of 1.2.0 version, both these fields are in use, and therefore both these flags must be always set.
+At least in theory there might still exist some SRT versions older than 1.2.0 where these flags are not used, and these extra bits are part of the "Message Number" subfield.

-In practice there are no versions around that do not include encryption bits, although versions of SRT may continue to be in use that do not include the Retransmission field, which was introduced in version 1.2.0.
+In practice there are no versions around that do not include encryption bits, although there might be some old SRT versions still in use that do not include the Retransmission field, which was introduced in version 1.2.0.
 In practice both these flags must be set in the version that has them defined.
+This is considered the default value for the future, as they might be potentially reused in future for something else, once all versions below 1.2.0 are decommissioned.

+**Sender/Receiver Latency** (`SRT_HS_LATENCY` field)

+The latency specification is split into two 16-bit fields.
+The usage differs in HSv4 and HSv5.
+In HSv4 only the Lower part is used (the Higher part is always 0), and the meaning is:
+ - On the Receiver party: Receiver latency
+ - On the Sender party: Sender latency

+In HSv5 both fields are used:
+ - Higher: Receiver latency
+ - Lower: Sender latency

+The same layout is used in `SRT_CMD_HSRSP` and it's sent by Responder back to the Initiator (both in HSv4, where responder is receiver and the information is sent by a command packet with `UMSG_EXT`, and in HSv5, where it is attached as a handshake extension to the handshake command packet).

+The characteristics of Sender and Receiver latency are the following:

+1. **Sender latency** is the value that the Sender proposes for the Receiver to apply on the stream that the Sender will be sending (or, better said, the minimum latency that the receiver should set).

+2. **Receiver latency** is the value that the Receiver wishes to apply to the stream that it will be receiving.

+As this can be really confusing, here is the detailed explanation how it works in particular handshake version:

+1. HSv4.
+There's only one direction, and the party that set `SRTO_SENDER` is declared a sender, the party that did not set it is the receiver.
+There's only one option, `SRTO_LATENCY`, which sets the "sender latency" on the sender and "receiver latency" on the receiver.
+Only the lower field is used in this exchange, that is, the meaning of this field in HSv4 is "sender latency" for the sender party and "receiver latency" for the receiver party.

+2. HSv5.
+This is bidirectional-capable, so the latency setting is per direction.
+Let's imagine two boxes, A and B:

+ - when A sends a stream to B, then A sets `SRTO_PEERLATENCY` and B sets `SRTO_RCVLATENCY`; this value on A is then placed into the Lower field and the value set on B is placed to the Higher field
+ - what is placed by A in the Higher field is the value from `SRTO_RCVLATENCY`, and so the value placed by B into Lower field is from `SRTO_PEERLATENCY`, and this latency touches upon, this time, the stream that is sent from B to A

+(Note that `SRTO_LATENCY` option on HSv5 sets both `SRTO_RCVLATENCY` and `SRTO_PEERLATENCY` to the same value, although when reading, `SRTO_LATENCY` is an alias to `SRTO_RCVLATENCY`).

+No matter the direction, the Initiator sets both of these values, then the Responder "fixes" them (chooses the maximum between the received value and its own) and sends them back (in HSv5 in reverse order).
+It can be symbolically shown as:

+Filling the handshake:

+On HSv4
+    a.hsreq.latency = { a[peerlatency], 0 };
+    b.hsreq.latency = { b[rcvlatency], 0 };

+On HSv5 (both A and B do the same):

+    a.hsreq.latency = { a[peerlatency], a[rcvlatency] };

+Fixing the latency value (note that it is simplified by assigning to two variables in one expression, but obviously both assignments happen separately on every endpoint):

+    a[peerlatency] = b[rcvlatency] = max(a[peerlatency], b[rcvlatency]);

+(On Hsv5 also):

+    a[rcvlatency] = b[peerlatency] = max(a[rcvlatency], b[peerlatency]);

 #### KMREQ and KMRSP